PavanRangani/docs/docs/prd/communication/meeting.md

 - On click of `ADD RELATED ENTITY` opens dropdown
 - Related entity dropdown
   - Dropdown shows all legal entities of this family group by its type
+  - If `Display name` is available then show `Display Name` instead of legal name.
   - Sorting: Alphabetical, Primary sort: Legal entity type & Secondary sort: Legal entity name
   - Shows already added legal entities as disabled
   - On click of any legal entity it will be added and shows text editor with default focus in text editor